QuiltNotes Learning Center

 For each of the 2-1/2” squares for the star points, on the wrong side of the fabric mark a line across one diagonal.

 Using 4 star point squares and 4 background squares, with right sides together place a star point on a background square as shown above.
-You are supposed to stitch these together along the marked diagonal line but I got much better results if I stitched just to the right of the marked line.
+Stitch just to the right of the marked line for much better results.
 This is the perfect time for chain stitching.

 Next you will trim off the corners as shown.